NaitLee/PHFS/README.md

 - `mimeLib.py`: Manages MIME types.
 Get a defined MIME type with something like `mimeLib.getmime('*.html')`.
 You can define your own MIMEs in `mime.ini`.
 - `scriptLib.py`: When executing a macro/symbol, usually functions in this file will be called.
 - `serverLib.py`: Defines a WSGI application, which acts like original HFS.
-- `tplLib.py`: The template is interpretered by this.
+- `tplLib.py`: The template is interpreted by this.